-The RCP has 4 competition streams:
+The RCP includes the following competition streams:

 - College-Industry Innovation (CII) supports applied research infrastructure in colleges/polytechnics